Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

-In this post, we will discuss the research around baby-led weaning and choking, the difference between gagging and choking and what to do about them, tips to prevent choking and how to serve certain foods to decrease choking risk.
+In this post, we will discuss the research around choking and baby-led weaning, the difference between gagging and choking and what to do about them, Along with tips to prevent choking and how to serve a variety of foods to decrease choking risk when starting complementary foods.

 So let’s dig in!